-Once calm and curious, parents are more able to think clearly and can decide to approach the conversation in light-hearted,empathetic ways, like, “Wow!
-You have some strong feelings about this.”
-Or, “That’s an interesting word choice.
-Tell me what’s behind that.”
-When my kids used to frequently say, “I HATE….so and so or such and such,” I would say in a rather Yoda-like way, “Hmmm, Hate.
+When my kids used to frequently say, “I HATE….so and so or such and such,” I would say in a Yoda-like way, “Hmmm, Hate.
 A strong and dangerous emotion.
 Other words have you?”
 Over time as our kids felt joined and understood, they learned to use more constructive words.

-If your kids are feeling pressured by peer culture to use crass or irreverent words, you can have a relaxed conversation – What are your kids worried about?
-Empathize and share the ups and downs of your experiences feeling pressure to fit in with others.
+If your kids are feeling pressured by peer culture to use crass or irreverent words, you’ll make more progress with a relaxed conversation.
+What are your kids worried about?
+Empathize and share the ups and downs of how you felt pressure to fit in with others.

-[To learn how to strengthen your child’s resilience to rejection from others, read Helping Kids Thrive Despite Rejection From a Teacher or Students.]
+[To learn how to strengthen your child’s resilience if they are experiencing rejection from others, read Helping Kids Thrive Despite Rejection From a Teacher or Students.]

 Sometimes it’s entirely appropriate to be passionate and firm when talking about word choices with your kids, but it’s essential to discern: “How can I be sure to make my unconditional love land on my child’s heart, even though I feel strongly about this?”